Authorization Filters in ASP.NET Core Web API

 }

-// Create a symmetric security key using a secret key from the configuration.
+// Generate a symmetric security key from the secret configured in appsettings.json

-// Specify the signing credentials using the security key and HMAC-SHA256 algorithm.
+// Specify signing credentials using HMAC SHA256 algorithm and the generated key

 var token = new JwtSecurityToken(